 What is a Cyber Security Framework?

 Think of it as a template for your organisation’s cyber security.
-There are multiple organisations that publish and maintain different frameworks as well, though when you first start digging, you’ll mostly find US-based guidelines that aren’t recognised in Australia.
+Many organisations publish and maintain different frameworks for general use, though when you first start digging, you’ll mostly find US-based guidelines that aren’t recognised in Australia.
 Not so helpful, but we’ll steer you in the direction of some more useful framework resources.
 Here are a few resources and guidelines out there for Australian businesses and individuals to refer to:

 Information Security Manual by ASD

-Yes, that CPA, is also extremely on board with information security for obvious reasons.
-They have published an array of articles and even webinars focusing on the best ways to secure and protect your information.
-Their document IT Checklist covers the whole range of topics on IT system management and cyber security, focusing on a similar approach to the ACSC’s ‘Essential Eight’ steps for security management.
+CPA have published an array of articles and webinars focusing on the best ways to secure your information.
+Their document IT Checklist covers the whole range of topics on IT system management and cyber security.
+They focus on a similar approach to the ACSC’s Essential Eight steps for security management.

-The Protective Security Policy Framework is a dedicated set of policies and protocols providing guidance to protect assets and information.
-This covers all types of security protocol, but they do have a dedicated document for information security management check here.
-This set of protocols is developed by the Australian government for governmental agencies but again, can provide the tools and guidelines that can be used by a private organisation.
+This framework is a dedicated set of policies and protocols that provide guidance for protecting assets and information.
+This covers all types of security protocol, but they do have a dedicated document for information security management.
+This set of protocols was developed by the Australian government for governmental agencies but again, can provide the tools and guidelines that can be used by a private organisation.
+Review this framework here.

 Notifiable Data Breaches Scheme

 The NDB scheme only applies to data breaches involving personal information that are likely to result in serious harm to any individual affected.
-You can see here what breaches are considered eligible under this act.

 Case Study: PageUp